 - No annual fee

 The Chase Freedom is 1 of my favorite cards because it’s so easy to earn 5X points each quarter.
 You can earn an additional 30,000 Ultimate Rewards points per year ($300 cash back) by spending the maximum in bonus categories each quarter.

 But it’s not good for travel abroad, because it charges a 3% foreign transaction fee.

-Some folks prefer getting cash back with their Chase Freedom points, but I like transferring them to airlines and hotel partners by transferring them 1st to the Chase Sapphire Preferred, Chase Ink Bold, or Chase Ink Plus card.
+Some folks prefer getting cash back with their Chase Freedom points, but I like transferring them to airlines and hotel partners by transferring them 1st to the Chase Sapphire Preferred, (no longer offered) Chase Ink Bold, or Chase Ink Plus card.